cc23ss/stat0034-ss/README.md

 - numDeriv
 - mvtnorm

+NOTES:
-NOTE: The bibliographies do follow the Harvard Style but are incomplete.
+1. The bibliographies do follow the Harvard Style but are incomplete.
 I have left the references in the .rmd files for completeness, but for a comprehensive citation please look at my dissertation.
+2. No author is provided for anonymity.